Reviews You Can Rely On

 Our Analysis and Test Results

-The Petzl Sirocco is notable for its incredibly low weight and great comfort, making it an ideal choice for all types of climbing, including rock and ice – it is even CE-certified as a ski mountaineering helmet.
-One major downside to this weight is that the helmet lacks durability and doesn't last as long as other options.
+The Petzl Sirocco is notable for its incredibly low weight and great comfort, making it an ideal choice for all types of climbing, including rock and ice.
+One major downside to this weight savings is that the helmet lacks durability and doesn't last as long as other, heavier, hardshelled options.

 Comfort

 Much like the other lightweight EPP foam options, the Sirocco pads the head on the inside with tiny cushion inserts, providing a replacement pair as well.
-While we thought these could be thicker, the reality is they are all that is needed to cushion the head.
-While plenty of other helmets are also very comfortable, they can't all claim to be as “unnoticeable” as the Sirocco.
+While we thought these could be thicker, the reality is they are all that is needed to cushion the head, a design choice that fits with the high-performance, minimalist mentality of the Sirocco.
+While plenty of other helmets are also very comfortable, they can't all claim to be as “unnoticeable” as this one.

 Adjustability

 This helmet uses a minimalist and lightweight webbing harness system to hold it on the head, and it works great.
 There is plenty of length in the webbing for large size adjustments, or to accommodate different hats and hoods worn inside the helmet.
-It isn't as simple to adjust as plastic slider bars or click wheels, but it is the most comfortable adjustment system of any helmet we tested.
-It is also the lightest.
-The Sirocco comes for sale in two different sizes, with some overlap between the two.
+We appreciate that there are no gaps when using the helmet, and that the adjustability allows for a thin beanie to comfortably line the inside while climbing in colder conditions.
+It isn't as simple to adjust as plastic slider bars or click wheels, but it is one of the most comfortable adjustment systems of any helmet we tested.

 The other adjustable parts of the helmet are the location on the V-yoke of the chin strap, which is nice to fine-tune.
 This adjustment is easy to manipulate and is much appreciated.
 The chin strap itself is also adjustable, as you would expect.
-Ultimately, this helmet is adjustable enough.
-But if this is a primary consideration, far more adjustable models are probably worth checking out first.
+We appreciate that Petzl took climber feedback to heart and removed the magnetic buckle feature on the chin strap.
+In previous models, the small magnet would accrue sediment and, after enough buildup, the strap wouldn't securely fasten.
+This update is a nod to Petzl being a brand built by, for, and with the feedback of real climbers.

 Weight